stealthBS/demo1-repo/network jamming.md

-## Bluetooth HID keyboard injection attack
+## BlueDucky : Bluetooth HID keyboard injection attack
 - To perform this attack, we need an extra 'ESP32 microcontrollers' that integrate both Wi-Fi and Bluetooth capabilities.
 - And we can get the software from [GitHub](https://github.com/pentestfunctions/BlueDucky) link which we install in Kali.
 - Then to perform scan & attack we can follow this [YouTube](https://youtu.be/IevVEUzXA30) video which contains steps.